aryamanchauhan/honeycomb-streaming-service/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push them to your fork.
 4. Submit a pull request with a detailed description of your changes.

-## Acknowledgments

-Inspiration and design influenced by leading video streaming platforms.
-Built with the support of the open-source community and modern web technologies.